siddhartha-gadgil/DeptWeb/README.md

 ```

 - The title links to the generated post page.
 - The listing shows an excerpt (`post.excerpt`) from the post body.
+By default this is only the **first paragraph** (Jekyll splits on the first blank line).
+If a post needs its full, multi-paragraph body to appear in the listing, add `excerpt_separator: "<!--more-->"` to the top-matter — any marker that does not occur in the body works, and it forces the whole body to be treated as the excerpt.

 #### External-link announcement (`redirect`)